New entries are now available for Race 3 or for all remaining races

-For general inquiries, please use the contact box on our home page, or e-mail firstname.lastname@example.org.
+For general enquiries, please use the contact box on our home page.

-For specific inquiries about your entry or results, please contact the Entries & Results Secretary, James Moss, on 01235 849361 or email email@example.com or firstname.lastname@example.org as appropriate.
+For specific enquiries about your entry or results, please contact the Entries & Results Secretary, James Moss, on 01235 849361 or e-mail at firstname.lastname@example.org Queries about results should also be sent direct to Tempo Events via their website at https://www.tempoevents.co.uk/contact/.

-Please note the following (in particular, VIII – X relate to legislation that we are required to follow): also, with the introduction of chip timing this year:
+Please note the following (in particular, 7-10 relate to legislation that we are required to follow):

-(iii) we anticipate holding a single race for both men and ladies at Charlton – however, it has been agreed with our officials that, if conditions require it on the night, we will split men and ladies with the latter starting approximately 15 minutes after the men.
+- we anticipate holding a single race for both men and ladies at Charlton – however, it has been agreed with our officials that, if conditions require it on the night, we will split men and ladies with the latter starting approximately 15 minutes after the men,

-(iv) Please arrive as early as possible at Charlton to collect your number; desks will open shortly before 6.00.
+- Please arrive as early as possible at Charlton to collect your number; desks will open shortly before 6.00.
 Please help us by joining the right queue (by category).
 Access to the car park will close at 6.45 to allow runners to assemble off road before the race.
-[If there are traffic issues on the A34 the race start may be delayed, but we have very limited flexibility in order to ensure completion of the race in daylight, especially in poor weather.]
+If there are traffic issues on the A34 the race start may be delayed, but we have very limited flexibility in order to ensure completion of the race in daylight, especially in poor weather.

 - Those who are members of clubs that assist us with marshalling should use the special entry forms that have been issued to those clubs for bulk entries.

-- Entries for both the Charlton and Bletchingdon races close on Monday 10th April, and there will be no entries on the night (except at Bletchingdon, for those who have entered for Charlton and have not prepaid for Bletchingdon, but are guaranteed an entry under Note I).
+- Entries for both the Charlton and Bletchingdon races close on Friday 6 th April, and there will be no entries on the night (except at Bletchingdon, for those who have entered for Charlton and have not prepaid for Bletchingdon, but are guaranteed an entry under Note I).

 - We hope to start allowing new entries on the night from the third race (Combe) onwards, and will update the position on this website after the Bletchingdon race.